What is the Best China Travel Guide Book 2015?

 Low/mid budget, travels outside the big cities, has a general idea of what they want to see.

 - Great maps and diagrams, now all in color.

 - Fantastic location guide that names each location by Chinese character and corresponding pinyin

 - Useful “If you like [this], then go [here]” section to help travelers plan itinerary

 - There are plenty of pictures, but they’re not that big.

 - Fodor’s guides are only updated once every 2 years or so, which means that the information can easily be updated.

 It’s a mid-size book that does a great job of educating travelers to be smart when visiting China and helps you figure out the kind of places that might be of interest for you to see and visit.Fodor’s China is a cross between the Lonely Planet’s dedication to detailed information and DK’s liberal use of photographs.
 Thankfully, they’ve also made the entire guide in color for this newest edition, something that they had failed to do with the previous six.

 According to Frommers, “the best trips start here”.
-This is another medium-sized book similar to Fodor’s.
-Unlike Fodor’s, however, I like the fact that Frommers China offers a Kindle ebook edition of the travel guide.
+This is another medium-sized book similar to Fodor’s, and just like Fodor’s, Frommers China does not offer an ebook option.
 Also available from Frommer’s: Frommer’s Beijing, Shanghai and Hong Kong city guides.

 Mid-range, periodically ventures off the beaten path, knows itinerary and may join tour group